Chengdu J-20: Characteristics

 The J-20 has a long and blended fuselage, with a chiseled nose section and a frameless canopy.
 Immediately behind the cockpit are low-observable diverterless supersonic inlet (DSI) intakes.
-All-moving canard surfaces with pronounced dihedral are placed behind the intakes, followed by leading edge extensions merging into the delta wing with forward-swept trailing edges.
-The aft section has twin outward canted all-moving fins, short but deep ventral strakes, and conventional or low-observable engine exhausts.
+All-moving canard surfaces with pronounced dihedral are placed behind the intakes, followed by leading edge extensions (LERX) merging into the delta wing with forward-swept trailing edges.
+The aft section has twin outward-canted all-moving fins, short but deep ventral strakes, and conventional or low-observable engine exhausts.

 One important design criterion for the J-20 is high instability.
 This requires sustained pitch authority at a high angle of attack, in which a conventional tail-plane would lose effectiveness due to stalling.
 On the other hand, a canard can deflect opposite to the angle of attack, avoiding stall and thereby maintaining control.
 A canard design is also known to provide good supersonic performance, excellent supersonic and transonic turn performance, and improved short-field landing performance compared to the conventional delta-wing design.

 Leading edge extensions and body lift are incorporated to enhance performance in a canard layout.
 This combination is said by the designer to generate 1.2 times the lift of an ordinary canard delta, and 1.8 times more lift than an equivalent-sized pure delta configuration.
 The designer claims such a combination allows the use of a smaller wing, reducing supersonic drag without compromising transonic lift-to-drag characteristics that are crucial to the aircraft's turn performance.

 The use of a bubble canopy, extensive flight-control surfaces, and canard configuration for angle-of-attack control indicates J-20's intention to operate in air-superiority missions and within-visual-range engagements.
-Chief test pilot Li Gang describes the J-20 as having comparable maneuverability to the Chengdu J-10 while being significantly better at low-observable (LO) performance.
+Chief test pilot Li Gang describes the J-20 as having comparable manoeuvrability to the Chengdu J-10 while being significantly better at low-observable (LO) performance.
 The J-20 is a multirole air superiority fighter, with the interceptor role being just one of the options.